 We are pleased to let our patients know that we can now offer full contraception services.
 Shirley Colvin our Advanced Nurse Practitioner is now working at Seaside Medical Centre on Tuesday evening and all day Wednesday, Thursday and Friday.
 With Shirley's skills in addition to the Nursing Team we can now offer contraceptive implants, contraceptive injections, contraceptive coils, contraceptive pill advice and family planning.

 PARAMEDIC AT SEASIDE MEDICAL CENTRE

-We are delighted to welcome Guy Emery to the clinical team at Seaside Medical Centre.
+Guy Emery our paramedic has been working at Seaside Medical Centre on a Monday and a Friday carrying out home visits since July.
+We are now happy to say to that Guy will be increasing his days with us and working on a Tuesday from December.
 Guy comes with a wealth of skill and has over 30 years experience with the ambulance service; this will greatly strengthen the medical service we offer at Seaside Medical Centre.
-You can expect to see Guy on home visits from July.

 NEW ADVANCED CARE PRACTITIONER